Coronavirus and warm weather: Fauci says 'one should not assume' virus will fade away

 Fauci reiterated to "Good Morning America" that people should continue practicing social distancing and regularly wash their hands as people begin to head back to work and larger gatherings.

-His comments came days after a panel convened by the National Academies of Sciences told the White House that there are still uncertainties if coronavirus can spread as easily in warm weather as it does in cold weather.
+His comments came days after a panel convened by the National Academies of Sciences told the White House that there are still uncertainties if COVID-19 can spread as easily in warm weather as it does in cold weather.

 "There is some evidence to suggest that [coronavirus] may transmit less efficiently in environments with higher ambient temperature and humidity; however, given the lack of host immunity globally, this reduction in transmission efficiency may not lead to a significant reduction in disease spread without the concomitant adoption of major public health interventions," according to the letter sent to the White House on Tuesday.